danja/analog-computer/annabella/design.md

 My plan is to use an A4 plate as the front panel, which gives a nice physical limit on what is possible.
 This form-factor I believe should also work as a good alternative to finer-grained modular setups such as those based on Euroracks.
 Connectors will be 2mm banana plugs/sockets.

-Standard analog chips will be used inside, powered at +/- 15v, using +/- 10v as the value range.
+Standard analog chips will be used inside (probably mostly TL072 op amps), powered at +/- 15v, using +/- 10v as the value range.

+I'm not aiming for high precision, but may have a bit of trimming for things like offset on the pots. etc.

 ## Proposed Functionality